OpenTechStrategies/TeamComments/README.md

 * `$wgTeamCommentsEnabled` - Whether the system is enabled on a global scale.
 Provided so comments can be turned off while keeping the tags in pages
 * `$wgCommentsInRecentChanges` - by default, this variable is set to false.
 Set it to true to display comments log entries in Special:RecentChanges, too, in addition to the comments log at Special:Log/comments.
 * `$wgTeamCommentsCheatSheetLocation` - by default, this variable is set to false.
 Set it to a location to have a a link in the comments section to a user specified cheat sheet
+* `$wgTeamCommentsUserPseudonymizer` - by default, this is false.
+Set it to a callback that takes a username and returns a string, for overriding the anonymous user text that's outputed if `teamcommentseeusernames` is false

 ## Special Page